-We have previously discussed how the field sobriety tests are largely inaccurate, but as it turns out, one of the three standardized tests used by California police officers is so wildly inaccurate that one scientific study labelled the test a “deliberate fraud.”
-That is why it is so important to only work with a Vista criminal lawyer who is not only experienced, but who also keeps up on the newest news in DUI defense news.
+We have previously discussed how the field sobriety tests are largely inaccurate, but as it turns out, the Horizontal Gaze Nystagmus (one of the three standardized tests used by California police officers) is so wildly inaccurate that one scientific study labelled the test a “deliberate fraud.”
+That is why it is so important to only work with a DUI lawyer who is not only experienced, but who also keeps up on the newest news in DUI defense news.

 The study’s results were released in the Journal of Forensic Science Society with the revealing title, “The Horizontal Gaze Nystagmus test: fraudulent science in the American courts.”
 If the headline wasn’t a big enough giveaway as to the study’s findings, here is a small excerpt of their research: